hyperledger/toc/governing-documents/security-template.md

 negotiated with the reporter and must not be longer than 90 days.

-4. If necessary, create a private patch development infrastructure for the issue by email the [Hyperledger Community Architects].
+4. If necessary, create a private patch development infrastructure for the issue by emailing the [Hyperledger Community Architects].

 [Hyperledger Community Architects]: mailto:community-architects@hyperledger.org